felixrnolte/PhD_Submission/README.md

 # PhD Submission

+Repository to store the implementation described in my Ph.D. dissertation.

 For the execution of the Demo.py or Data_Generation.py the following preprations are required:

 * Check and if necessary arrange the following paths in the Data_Generation.py: